 Going with the CNAME option is a good idea if you have limited web developer resources or have a website where regulations forbid you from using an IFRAME.
 The CNAME option will also ensure that any SEO efforts directed at your newsroom’s content will benefit your website too.

 Setting up a new subdomain is usually a very simple task, but can only be done by someone who has access to the website’s domain settings.
-It can take up to an hour for the changes to go live, so there may be some waiting involved here.
+It can take some time for the changes to go live, so there may be some waiting involved here.
 However, simply creating a subdomain and pointing it to www.mynewsdesk.com should only take a few minutes.
 Please note that depending on settings and domain provider it can take some time (usually about an hour) before the changes take effect.

 What it means: